GetShortstack/docs/docs/README.md

 Use this quickstart guide to jump into Shortstack.
 If you have any lingering questions, [please e-mail us](nader+docs@getshortstack.com)

+#### Where we're at

+[✓] Alpha: we are testing Shortstack with a very small, closed set of users.

+[ ] Beta: you can sign up on the waitlist, and we're doing our best to get through it.
+Turnarounds can take a week or more.
+We hope you build something great, please let us know if you find something wrong.

+[ ] Public Beta: anyone can crate an account.

+[ ] Public launch: Stable for enterprise use cases.

 ### Environment

 Shortstack environments are running Python 3.7+.
 We highly recommend type hints, which you can read more about [here](/typehints.md)